Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 As mentioned, this tactic works surprisingly well even with a completely vanilla Xiahou Yuan.
 This makes it useful in many run categories, especially in the original WO3, where it's the fastest way to move on foot in the absence of Benkei's speed digging.
 Plus, it doesn't cost any musou to use either.

-Like Benkei's speed tech, this movement tactic only works at low frame rates, making it inconsistent on PS4.
+Like Benkei's speed digging, this movement tactic only works at low frame rates, making it inconsistent on PS4.
 But it works 100% consistently on PC with vsync 30.

 **Videos:**\
 1, AKheon's example:\